-Relax outdoors at our summer concert music series in the Millennia Plaza overlooking the lake.
+Relax outdoors at our Concerts in the Plaza summer concert music series in the Millennia Plaza overlooking the lake.
 Pack a picnic or buy dinner and beverages at the café.
 Enjoy a variety of musical genres by bands playing originals and classics.
 Pack a picnic or buy dinner at the café.
 Stop by the Beer Garden on concert nights for craft brews and scenic views.

 Though personal watercraft are not allowed on the lake at Independence Grove, you can rent fishing boats, canoes, kayaks, stand up paddleboards, and pedal boats at the marina